aaronbloomfield/ccc/hws/dappintro/index.md

 There are *three* forms of submission for this assignment; you must do all three.
 Other than the Gradescope submission, they are all listed in the `sanity_checks` dictionary.

 Submission 1: You must deploy your Poll smart contract to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-The contract address and transaction hash of this deployment are entered into the `dappintro.py` file that you submit.
+The contract address of this deployment are entered into the `dappintro.py` file that you submit.

 Submission 2: You must vote on both your Poll contract *and also* on the course-wide Poll contract.
 The transaction hashes for these two transactions are entered into the `dappintro.py` file.